Billionaire Profile

 Early Life and Education

-Jaime Gilinski Bacal was born on December 14, 1957, in Cali, Colombia.
-He is the son of Isaac Gilinski Sragowicz, a banker, and Perla Bacal.
-Gilinski's family has roots in Lithuania.
-He earned a Bachelor of Science in Industrial Engineering from Georgia Tech in 1978 and an MBA from Harvard Business School in 1980.
+Jaime Gilinski Bacal was born on December 14, 1957, in Colombia, into a family with a banking background.
+His father, Isaac Gilinski Sragowicz, was a banker.
+He received a Bachelor of Science in Industrial Engineering from Georgia Tech in 1978 and earned a Master of Business Administration from Harvard Business School in 1980.

 Philanthropy

-Jaime Gilinski is committed to philanthropy, supporting education and healthcare initiatives in Colombia and abroad.
-He has contributed to Fundacion Santa Fe, The Chabad House at Harvard University, and the David Rockefeller Center for Latin American Studies at Harvard.
-He and his wife established the Jaime and Raquel Gilinski Fellowship at Harvard Business School.
+Gilinski is actively involved in philanthropy, supporting various causes, including education and healthcare.
+In the 1990s, he contributed $8 million to the Fundacion Santa Fe, which supports the Santa Fe Hospital in Bogotá.
+He is also involved with The Chabad House at Harvard University and supports the David Rockefeller Center for Latin American Studies at Harvard University through the Jaime and Raquel Gilinski Endowment.
+Additionally, the Jaime and Raquel Gilinski Fellowship at Harvard Business School supports MBA students from Colombia and Panama.

 Career Milestones